 Uninsured Motorist (UM) / Underinsured Motorist (UIM) Coverage

-The best way to protect yourself against negligent drivers is through the purchase of Uninsured/Underinsured Motorist (UM/UIM) coverage.
+The way to protect yourself against negligent drivers is through the purchase of Uninsured/Underinsured Motorist (UM/UIM) coverage.

 - Uninsured Motorist (UM) coverage provides protection if you are injured by an uninsured driver.